Can Audiobooks Compete with Reading Aloud?

 The loud reading also stimulates the child’s language development.
-But she emphasizes in particular that reading aloud is important for the child’s mental development.
+But she emphasizes in particular that reading aloud is essential for the child’s mental development.

 »Loud reading creates a space where the child of the parents receives full and undivided attention.
 It strengthens what we call ‘attachment’ or in Danish affiliation.
 We know that a safe connection between the child and the parents ensures that the offspring can better control their own emotions and is less stressed because the child learns to use the adult to reflect in,” says Kerstin Plessen.

-An article in Politikken on July 13, 2018, a study by the Danish Library Association points out that loud reading in childhood helps make children a reader throughout their lives.
-However, the study also shows that it is important that the reading is done regularly.
+An article in Politikken on July 13, 2018, a study by the Danish Library Association, points out that reading aloud in childhood helps make children a reader throughout their lives.
+However, the research also shows that it is important that reading is regularly.

 Not everyone believes that loud reading itself creates good readers.
-In an article in Politiken on September 21, 2010, Professor Carsten Elbro from the Center for Reading Research at the University of Copenhagen states that reading aloud has only a marginal impact on the child’s reading.
+In an article in Politiken on September 21, 2010, Professor Carsten Elbro from the Center for Reading Research at the University of Copenhagen states that reading aloud has a marginal impact on the child’s reading.

 He emphasizes that what is important is the conversation about the text that will stimulate the child’s imagination and language and not the reading itself.
 He doesn’t think the child learns much by just listening.
-The words must be used to remember.
+The words must be used to remember them.

 All researchers agree that to develop the child’s language and language understanding, the conversation about it is very important.

 The parents must, therefore, try to find books that are suitable for the child’s age and preferably a book that, while stimulating the child’s imagination, also contains topics that may be of interest to the child.

-Books such as one of my favorites The Little Prince by Antoine de Saint-Exupéry shows how a child literally understands it.
+Books such as one of my favorites, The Little Prince by Antoine de Saint-Exupéry, shows how a child understands it.
 It gives the child knowledge of the terms used on a daily basis and their significance.

 All the articles on reading aloud emphasize the importance of being together with the parent who reads.
-This also applies to smaller children who can gain a larger vocabulary through textbooks.
+This also applies to smaller children who can gain a more extensive vocabulary through textbooks.